fabferri/python-labs/fondry-openai-models-availability/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - See [LICENSE](../LICENSE) file for details.

 `Tag: Azure AI Foundry models, OpenAI` <br>
 `date: 07-11-2025`